The Implications of Being a Named Driver - Everything You Need to Know

 For the additional driver, named driver insurance works out much cheaper than getting an annual policy if you only want to use the vehicle occasionally.
 Generally, it can cost between £15 and £30 to add someone else to a car insurance policy, but the cost can completely depend on the circumstances of the named driver who is being added.

-For example, if an older, more experienced driver is adding their child to their policy, they should expect to pay more as younger drivers are statistically more likely to have an accident and need to make a claim.
+For example, if an older, more experienced driver is adding their child to their policy, they should expect to pay more as younger drivers are statistically more likely to have an accident and make a claim.

 Named driver insurance can often work out cheaper because they will not be driving it as often as the main driver, so there is a lower chance of them being involved in an accident and making a claim on their policy.

 In addition to adding a named driver to your policy, there are also other ways in which you can reduce the cost of cover.

 In addition to adding a named driver to your policy, you can also try the following tips to cut down the cost of your car cover:

 - Don’t auto-renew with your current insurer until you’ve used comparison sites to compare quotes and look for a better deal.
 Drivers often pay more for being a loyal customer, whereas new customers are rewarded with the best deals and prices.
 However, some insurers will price match your renewal quote if you find a cheaper one elsewhere, so be sure to compare quotes and speak to your existing insurer about 3 to 4 weeks before your car insurance renewal date.

 - Increase your voluntary excess - This is the amount that you will pay towards a claim, on top of compulsory excess.
 If you’re going to increase it to reduce the cost, make sure it’s an amount that you’ll be able to afford if you ever need to make a claim.

 - Consider black box insurance - This type of cover uses a telematics device to track your driving skills and habits, where sensible driving is rewarded with cheaper premiums.